 Such a function $u$ is the characteristic function of a set $\sA$ of cardinality $4$ such that each affine subspace intersects $\sA$ in $0,2,4$ points.
-If the four points are affinely independent, then there is an affine function vanishing on three of the points, and not on the fourth, a contradiction.
-Hence the points are affinely dependent, so $\sA$ is a $2$-dimensional affine subspace $\pi$.
+If the four points of $\sA$ were affinely independent, then there would be an affine function vanishing on three of the points, and not on the fourth, a contradiction.
+Hence the points of $\sA$ are affinely dependent, hence $\sA$ is a $2$-dimensional affine subspace $\pi$.